uhh-pd-ml/flow-exercise/README.md

 # flow-exercise
-Exercise on Normalizing Flows, as conducted in the 2nd Terascale School of Machine Learning 2021 [(Link)](https://indico.desy.de/event/28296/) by S. Diefenbacher, G. Kasieczka, T. Lösche and M. Sommerhalder
+Exercise on Normalizing Flows, as conducted in the 2nd Terascale School of Machine Learning 2021 [(Link)](https://indico.desy.de/event/28296/) by S. Diefenbacher, G. Kasieczka, T. Quadfasel and M. Sommerhalder

 ## Getting started